azureblue/cec/README.md

 CEC
 ===

-The R Package CEC performs clustering based on the cross–entropy clustering (CEC) method, which was recently developed with the use of information theory.
+The R package CEC performs clustering based on the cross–entropy clustering (CEC) method, which was recently developed with the use of information theory.
 The main advantage of CEC is that it combines the speed and simplicity of k-means with the ability to use various Gaussian mixture models and reduce unnecessary clusters.

-The R package CEC is a part of CRAN repository and it can be installed by the following command:
+The CEC package is a part of CRAN repository and it can be installed by the following command:

 ```R
 install.packages("CEC")
 library("CEC")
 ```

-The basic usage comes down to the function `cec` with two required arguments: an input data (`x`) and the initial number of centers (`centers`):
+The basic usage comes down to the function `cec` with two required arguments: input data (`x`) and the initial number of centers (`centers`):

 ```R
 cec(x = ..., centers = ...)